SuperSonicHub1/crunchyroll-manga-to-komga/README.md

 Make sure that you place appropriate file permissions on this file so that only your user account can access it.

-All files are saved inside a `Crunchyroll` folder, which is inside your `Documents` folder.
+All files are saved inside a `Crunchyroll` folder, which is inside your `Documents` folder, or the optional custom directory you specify via a positional command line argument.
 As I said earlier, you'll be downloading tens of gigabytes of data, plus my tool regulary pauses in order to avoid being rate-limited, so it's going to take a few days to download everything.
 While my tool does have auto-resume functionality, it would be ideal for you to run this on a secondary desktop computer if you want this to be done in a reasonable amount of time.